lars-chen/3D-VAE/README.md

 # Conditional VAE for 3D (Brain) Imaging
 A Res-Net Style CVAE for 3D Imaging data utilizing lightweight depth-wise separable convolutions.
 The data set I used for this repository was synthesized from the pre-trained diffusion model from [Pinaya et al. (2022)](https://arxiv.org/abs/2209.07162).
 However, any 3D data would work here.

 At the moment, the model conditions the latent space of brain volume and ventricle volume.
-Here, we see an example of interpolating the ventricle volume of a specific brain reconstruction from 50 ml to 150 ml:
+Here, we see an example of interpolating ventricle volume of a specific brain reconstruction from 50 ml to 150 ml:

 <div align="center">
 <img src="gifs/brain_1.gif" height=200>  <img src="gifs/brain_2.gif" height=200> <img src="gifs/brain_3.gif" height=200>